René Vilatte: Early life and conversion to Catholicism

 Nicholas Weber, in the Catholic Encyclopedia, wrote that Vilatte became an apostate chiefly due to the influence of Chiniquy.

 According to Ernest Margrander, in the Schaff–Herzog Encyclopedia of Religious Knowledge, Vilatte was unable to continue his seminary studies and transferred to The Presbyterian College, Montreal.
 Two years' study convinced him of both papal additions to a primitive Catholic faith and defective Protestant interpretation of its traditional teachings.
 By contrast, Anson says there is "no record of Vilatte as a student" at Presbyterian College.

-In an 1889 article, John Shea wrote in The American Catholic Quarterly Review that Vilatte was unwilling to leave Roman Catholicism.
+In an 1889 article, John Shea wrote in The American Catholic Quarterly Review that Vilatte was unwilling to leave Catholicism.
 He entered a house of the Alexian Brothers, and became a cook among the Clerics of Saint Viator at Bourbonnais Township, Kankakee County, Illinois.
 But he stayed only six months.